AdobeDocs/campaign.en/help/v8/send/interaction-offer.md

 You can now approve and activate the offer to make it available in the **Live** environment.

-[!DNL :arrow_upper_right:] For more on this, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/managing-offers/managing-an-offer-catalog/approving-and-activating-an-offer.html?lang=en#approving-offer-content)
+↗️ For more on this, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/managing-offers/managing-an-offer-catalog/approving-and-activating-an-offer.html?lang=en#approving-offer-content)

 ## Manage offer presentation{#offer-presentation}

 Campaign lets you control the flow of offer propositions using presentation rules.
 These rules, which are specific to Campaign Interaction, are **typology rules**.
 They let you exclude offers based on the history of propositions already made to a recipient.
 They are referenced in the environment.

-[!DNL :arrow_upper_right:] For more on this, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/managing-offers/managing-an-offer-catalog/managing-offer-presentation.html?lang=en#managing-offers)
+↗️ For more on this, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/managing-offers/managing-an-offer-catalog/managing-offer-presentation.html?lang=en#managing-offers)

 ## Offer simulation